fceccagnoli2/cx4242project/README.md

 point.

 INSTALLATION
+- make sure to have pip, anaconda, and git installed.

+-  Download required files by using the command below.
+This will donwload the folder cx4242project.
+This folder
+ holds: model.py, visualizations.py, analysis.py, data_cleaning.py, requirements.txt, and README.md.
+ data_cleaning.py was used to clean our data. analysis.py was used for the analysis of our data. requirements.txt describes the requirements needed to run the program. visualizations.py and model.py are the 2 files actually neeed for our visualizations.

+git install git@github.com:fceccagnoli2/cx4242project.git

+- Create the environment by using:

+conda create --name cx4242project

+conda activate cx4242project

+pip install -r requirements.txt

+- Run the program by using:

+streamlit run visualizations.py

 EXECUTION
 - Begin by entering the four required fields: nft project, token id, current date, and current price of